burgues0/dotfiles/README.md

-# distroset
+# dotfiles
-Distroset is my personal environment configuration for a cleaner linux distro transition.
+Dotfiles is my personal environment configuration for a cleaner archlinux installation.

 ## Objective
-Create a script that will reduce my downtime from distro-hopping and configure the minimum required to get some work done.
+Create a script that will reduce my downtime from reinstalling and configuring my workstation in archlinux installs.

 ### nmcli after archinstall